wbyoung/jsi/_posts/00-01-02-fundamentals-notes.md

 concepts.
 Accessing/altering values that are outside the length of the array, appending by array[array.length] = 'val'.

+TODO: It may be best to recommend using the bracket syntax for objects instead of the dot syntax.
+This would probably make later assignments where objects are used as key/value storage (hash/dictionary) much easier.

 ## Class Flow

 - There's no expectation to get through all the material on this one day, it